Everbridge/generate-secure-pillar/README.txt

   # decrypt all files and re-encrypt with given key (requires imported private key)
   $ generate-secure-pillar -k "New Salt Master Key" rotate -d /path/to/pillar/secure/stuff

+  # show all PGP key IDs used in a file
+  $ generate-secure-pillar keys all --file us1.sls

+  # show all keys used in all files in a given directory
+  generate-secure-pillar keys recurse -d /path/to/pillar/secure/stuff

+  # show the PGP Key ID used for an element at a path in a file
+  generate-secure-pillar keys path --path "some:yaml:path" --file new.sls